mohsen1/mafia-arena/README.md

 ## Key Features

 - Multiple AI providers (OpenAI, Claude, Gemini, Groq, **Local Ollama**)
+- **Bring Your Own API Keys** - Use your personal API keys for any provider
 - OAuth login with Google and GitHub or username/password
 - PostgreSQL persistence via Drizzle ORM
 - Full internationalization with auto-generated translations